malvino11-28/linudex/README.md

 Linudex is a repurposing project that turns a Samsung Galaxy S10+ with a damaged display into a compact ARM desktop environment.
 The current software stack keeps Samsung DeX and Android as the hardware/driver layer, while Termux, PRoot-Distro, Debian and XFCE provide a Linux desktop environment.

-## v0.1 — Linux Desktop Boot
+## v0.1.0 — Functional Linux Desktop

-Version `v0.1` marks the first stable graphical Linux milestone.
+Version `v0.1.0` marks the first stable graphical Linux milestone.
 At this stage, Linudex can boot Debian 13 ARM64 with XFCE through Termux:X11 and remain stable under the tested desktop workloads.

 ### Completed